Employee Engagement Is Higher For Low Performers In 42% Of Companies

 Every organization wants employees that are brand ambassadors.
 Their love and enthusiasm for the organization draws in and keeps exceptional customers, devoted clients and great new talent.
 But much like Finding #1, it’s the low performers at Tech X that are significantly more likely to recommend the company as “a great place to work.”

 The problems here are multiple.
-First off, we have low performers (as rated on their performance appraisal) so comfortable in their status quo that they aren’t afraid to say “Well, I don’t do much around here, but it sure is a great place to work.”
+First off, we have low performers so comfortable in their status quo that they aren’t afraid to say “Well, I don’t do much around here, but it sure is a great place to work.”
 As for the middle and high performers, their low enthusiasm can lead to weak client and customer relations.
 And it certainly doesn’t predict success for recruiting efforts or building a talent pool of good and great performers.

 To help high and middle performers reach their full potential, if your best people aren’t shouting from the rooftops “This is a great place to work,” you should be investigating why.
 Because if your high performers can’t say “this is a great place to work,” they’re probably out there, right now, looking to find a place to work that is.
 This is another critical situation where Leadership IQ’s Employee engagement survey can pinpoint precisely which issues are engaging (and disengaging) your employees and then take it to the next level and give your managers the exact roadmap and skills training they need to solve these issues, while increasing overall employee performance.
 And again, a great way to start learning about your people’s intrinsic motivators and demotivators right now is the “Shoves and Tugs” conversation introduced in Finding #1.

 FINDING #3: WHEN LOW PERFORMERS ARE NOT HELD ACCOUNTABLE